RandomForestz/RandomForestz/README.md

 # Hello, Friends! <img src="https://github.com/RandomForestz/RandomForestz/blob/main/d67becae2da0f810f63ec8309a5f3f3f.gif" width="50px">

-- My name is Josh and I'm a PhD student at Colorado State University studying Forest Sciences.
+- My name is Josh and I'm a PhD Candidate at Colorado State University studying Forest Sciences.

-- I like to call myself a forest landscape ecologist as I'm interested in the processes, dynamics, and functions of forest plants at a landscape scale (think entire forests to entire regions - like the Rockies).

-- I'm really interested in using spatial and statistical tools to understand how plants and plant communities respond to disturbance and what we're doing to conserve and protect forests in a changing world.
+- I'm really interested in using spatial and statistical tools to understand how the distribution and function of organisms and communities across topographic and climatic gradients.

 - I'm currently working to understand the effects of climate variability on forest dynamics by leveraging long-term monitoring and tree-ring data.

+- I'm also working on understanding why we choose certain algorithms in species distribution modeling and how those selections influence conservation outcomes.

-You can also find me on [Twitter][1] or on [LinkedIn][3].
+You can also find me on [LinkedIn][3].

 ## 🔧 Technologies & Tools | <img src="https://github.com/RandomForestz/RandomForestz/blob/main/Rlogo.png" width="20px"> <img src="https://github.com/RandomForestz/RandomForestz/blob/main/Curso-corto-de-Google-Earth-Engine-1.png" width="20px"> <img src="https://github.com/RandomForestz/RandomForestz/blob/main/arcgispro.png" width="20px">